Overview Back to top

 • Row totals show the sum of hours for each issue or allocation across the week.

-• Column totals show the sum of hours for each day across all rows.
+• Column totals show the sum of hours for each day across all rows — including any "Out of period" allocation hours, so the per-day total always matches the sum of every visible row.

 • Week navigation arrows let you move to the previous or next week.